 Academic Career Development

-The neuro-oncology field is eager to recruit dynamic young neurologists with neuro-oncology training to assume leadership positions in the field, both in clinical and basic science research.
-For fellows interested in entering clinical practice, neuro-oncology training and selected rotations through pain and palliative care provides a niche that is of interest to neurology and oncology groups interested in expanding the repertoire of clinical practice.
+The field of neuro-oncology is eager to recruit dynamic young neurologists with neuro-oncology training to assume leadership positions in the field, both in clinical and basic science research.
+For fellows interested in entering clinical practice, neuro-oncology training and selected rotations through pain and palliative care provids a niche that is of interest to neurology and oncology groups looking to expand their repertoire of clinical practice.
 Thus, the strong foundation provided by this training program can provide a launch pad for both academic and practice oriented neurologists.

 Fellows also have an opportunity to learn about the intricacies of multidisciplinary interaction and development of a functional structure for efficient clinical and translational research.